-As noted above, many of the private militias that attended the Unite the Right rally did so as selfappointed peacekeepers and dressed in uniforms strikingly similar to those worn by the National Guard and the U.S. military-thereby confusing many attendees of the rally, including some government officials.
+As noted above, many of the private militias that attended the Unite the Right rally did so as self-appointed peacekeepers and dressed in uniforms strikingly similar to those worn by the National Guard and the U.S. military-thereby confusing many attendees of the rally, including some government officials.
+Likewise, many paramilitary groups that showed up at racial justice demonstrations in 2020 purported to be there to "keep the peace" or "protect property."
 This report categorizes as "false assumption" laws two types of statutes that apply to this conduct: statutes that bar the false assumption of the duties of a peace officer and statutes that bar the unauthorized wearing of military uniforms, or close imitations thereof.
-There are 17 states with applicable statutes.
+There are 18 states with applicable statutes.

-Virginia's statute prohibiting the false assumption of the duties of a law enforcement or peace officer is representative of the first sub-group in this category.
+Virginia's law prohibiting the false assumption of the duties of a law enforcement or peace officer is representative of the first sub-category.
 It provides: "Any person who falsely assumes or exercises the functions, powers, duties, and privileges incident to the office of sheriff, police officer, marshal, or other peace officer, or any local, city, county, state, or federal law-enforcement officer, or who falsely assumes or pretends to be any such officer, is guilty of a Class 1 misdemeanor."
 Va.
 Code Ann. § 18.2-174.